There are two broad types of Endive, curly and broad-leafed.

 Endive doesn’t “bolt” as easily in summer heat as does its sweeter salad friend, lettuce.

 Belgian Endive is not actually endive at all; it is chicory.

 Good both used fresh in salads, and braised.

-Was used by the Egyptians, Romans and Greeks, both raw and cooked.
+Endive was used by the Egyptians, Romans and Greeks, both raw and cooked.
 (The Romans acquired it in the first century AD).
-Some say native to India; others say native to Mediterranean.
+Some say it is native to India; others say it is native to the Mediterranean.